 Included in Your Expedition

-- Flight in coach class from Nome to Vancouver at the end of your voyage
+- One night in Anchorage, including breakfast at the end of your voyage

 - Expedition cruise in a cabin of your choice

 - Breakfast, lunch and dinner including beverages (house beer and wine, sodas, and mineral water) in restaurants Aune and Fredheim